Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Issuing of certificates

-Certificates of completion will only be issued once all course requirements, including assessment, payment and self-directed learning (if applicable), are met.
+Certificates of completion will only be issued once all course requirements, including assessment, payment and self-directed learning or online learning (if applicable), are met.

-If training has not been completed 6 months after enrolment, the enrolment is deemed expired (unless prior arrangements have been made with Practical Training Solutions).
+If training has not been completed 6 months after booking (if no practical session date was selected at the time of booking) or 6 months after the date of the first practical session chosen, the booking is deemed expired (unless prior arrangements have been made with Practical Training Solutions).
 A certificate is issued for any training components that have been completed.
+Expired bookings may no longer show on learners’ or organisations’ online portal.

 NZQA credit reporting